-School absenteeism is reduced
+School absenteeism is reduced;

-Students arrive on time to class
+Students arrive on time to class;

-Pupils tire less ( 1)
+Pupils are less tired ( 1);

-Increases school performance ( 2)
+Pupils Increase their school performance ( 2).

 How do we do it?

-The proyect consists in:
+The project consists in:

-Start a bicycle workshop in each institute.
+Building a bicycle workshop in each institute;

-Build a parking lot for bicycles.
+Building a parking lot for bicycles;

-All these actors intervene in the execution:
+All these actors are involved in the implementation of the project:

-Students, their families and the entire community
+The students, their families and the entire community

-The Bicycles Without Borders Foundation
+The Bicycles without Borders Foundation